Where and How to Recycle or Dispose of Christmas Trees in Michigan after Christmas

 may drop off their Christmas trees for disposal at: Bouws Pool

-Parking Lot off 16th Street from December 26, to January 23.
+Parking Lot off 16th Street from December 26, to late January.
 Please

 use the designated area for tree drop off.
 (No plastic bags, wires,

 Trash Information - For Refuse & Recycling Customers: Holiday

 boxes, papers and excess trash will be accepted at no extra charge